Valdes-Tresanco-MS/AMDock/README.md

     python3 -m pip install git+https://github.com/Valdes-Tresanco-MS/AutoDockTools_py3
     python3 -m pip install AMDock

-Before using AMDock, check that PyMOL has the AMDock plugin in taskbar.<br>
+Before using AMDock, you most install the PyMOL plugin (grid_amdock.py).

-If it does not appear please follow the instructions:<br>
+If it does not appear please follow the instructions:
-- Download the
+- Download the grid_amdock.py file
--open PyMOL > Plugins > Manager Plugins > Settings > Add new directory<br>
+- Open PyMOL > Plugins > Manager Plugins > Install New Plugin > Choose File and select the grid_amdock.py file
-PyMOL should automatically have:

-`~/.pymol/startup or /home/user_name/.pymol/startup` if not, please select the previous address<br>

-after this you must restart PyMol
+- Restart PyMOL

 To open AMDock, type in the terminal: